dlt-hub/verified-sources/README.md

 # Pipelines contrib repo

+# Using pipelines in your project
+[WIP] `dlt` offers an `init` command that will clone and inject any pipeline from this repository into your project, setup the credentials and python dependencies.
+Please follow our [docs](https://dlthub.com/docs/command-line-interface)

+# How to contact us and get help
+Join our slack by following the [invitation link](https://join.slack.com/t/dlthub-community/shared_invite/zt-1n5193dbq-rCBmJ6p~ckpSFK4hCF2dYA)

+For people using the pipelines: `technical-help` channel

+For contributors: `dlt-contributors` channel

 # Development
 `python-dlt` uses `poetry` to manage, build and version the package.
 It also uses `make` to automate tasks.
 To start
 ```sh